fatiando/fatiando/doc/index.rst

 and even extend the functionality of Fatiando with your own code!

 .. _Python: http://www.python.org

+The best **place to start** learning about Fatiando is the :ref:`Cookbook <cookbook>`!
+There, you'll find many sample scripts with common tasks that can help you get started.

 As an **example**, this is how easy it is to create synthetic noise-corrupted gravity data on random points from a 3D prism model: